wso2/docs-choreo-dev/README.md

     If the CLA changes for some (unlikely) reason, you'll have to accept the new CLA text when you send your first PR after the change.

 2. Fork this repository, make your changes, and send in a pull request.

+   For an overview of the general voice, tone, content style, and text formatting to follow when contributing to Choreo documentation, see [Choreo Documentation Guidelines and Best Practices](https://github.com/wso2/docs-choreo-dev/wiki/Choreo-Documentation-Guidelines-and-Best-Practices)

 We look forward to your contributions.